fb55/css-select/README.md

 All options are optional.

 -   `xmlMode`: When enabled, tag names will be case-sensitive.
 Default: `false`.
--   `strict`: Limits the module to only use CSS3 selectors.
-Default: `false`.
 -   `rootFunc`: The last function in the stack, will be called with the last element that's looked at.
 -   `adapter`: The adapter to use when interacting with the backing DOM